ofirgall/learn-nvim/chapters/02-basic-config.md

 I recommend to create your own configuration but it takes time and effort. \
 We will talk about the advantages at the [advanced configuration chapter](TODO) but I recommend to use preconfigured configuration for now, unless you are a config nerd like me.

 ---

+## How to Install nvim
+I recommend to install the [latest release](https://github.com/neovim/neovim/releases), `Nvim development` is the nightly. \
+You can install [nightly](https://github.com/neovim/neovim/releases/tag/nightly) which is pretty stable and doesn't brake often but you don't want to bother yourself with bugs as a beginner.

+---

 ## Plugin Tools